Jacob-RC/11ty-blog-site/src/blog/2021-05-01-my-first-article.md

 Most people will probably have one main income stream like a job.
 Businesses may have more diversified income streams.
 They may have profits made on a product that they sell, income from investments and additional income from services they provide.

 A general rule of thumb is to generate multiple diversified income streams.
-In general, diversification is an important concept in personal finance.
-Having a variety of sources
+Having a variety of sources of income helps you remain resilient to sudden changes like getting fired.
+Examples may include having a portfolio of dividend-generating stocks, collecting rent from properties, or working a side hustle.

-# Different Types of Income (
+# Different Types of Income

+There are many different types of income that exist.
+They're usually not super relevant to know the exact distinctions **except** in certain examples, the most notable of which being tax implications.

+**Gross Income**: Total value of your salary or payments not considering what you spend.
+(The face value you get paid)

+**Net Income**: Your gross income minus relevant taxes and fees.
+(The amount that ends up in your hands)

+**Discretionary Income**: Your net income minus paying necessary expenses.
+The money that you can *choose* how to spend.

+**Taxable Income**: The amount of income that you must pay relevant taxes on.

 # Taxation

 # Salary vs Wages

 # Total Compensation

+# Career Development / Salary Negotiations